 The case method of teaching allows students to spot threads between the challenges facing different industries and corporate functions, she adds—digital transformation, for example, is a challenge facing companies and functions across industry.

-The China focus of the CEIBS Case Development Center means that MBA students at the school are exposed to the latest research about overseas companies entering China, and Chinese companies going global.
+The China focus of the CEIBS Case Center means that MBA students at the school are exposed to the latest research about overseas companies entering China, and Chinese companies going global.

 Leaders from the case companies give lectures and talks to students in the CEIBS MBA classroom about the paper, their background, and industry insights.